zbx-sadman/HASP/README.md

 Actions:
 - _Discovery_ - Make Zabbix's LLD JSON;
 - _Get_       - Get metric of object collection's item;
-- _Count_     - Count collection's items.
+- _Count_     - Count collection's items;
 - _DoCommand_ - Do NetHASP Monitîr command that not required connection to server (HELP, VERSION).
-Command must be specified with -Key parameter
+Command must be specified with _-Key_ parameter.

 Zabbix's LLD available to:
 - _Server_ ;
 - _Module_ ;
 - _Slot_ ;
-- _Login_ ;
+- _Login_ .

 ###How to use standalone
 At First - change inside .ps1 _HSMON_LIB_PATH_ variable's value to other, which point to place, where you store _hsmon.dll_ and _nethasp.ini_.